 Which is the best age for pupils to enter the school?

 There is no best age.
 All candidates are judged by the same standards and there are similar numbers of applicants at all stages.
 The majority enter at age 11 into Year 7, but some prefer to wait until age 13 (Year 9), especially those applying from prep schools.
-You need to decide what you think is best for your child.
+You need to decide what you think will work best for your child.

 Do you take equal numbers of boys and girls?

-Is there a separate application form for Scholarships?
+Is there a separate application form for scholarships?

-All pupils who take the entrance exam are automatically considered for Academic Scholarships.
-However, there are separate forms for Sport, Music or Headmaster’s Scholarships.
+All pupils who take the entrance exam are automatically considered for academic scholarships.
+However, there are separate forms for Sport, Music or Headmaster’s scholarships.

-What is the difference between a Scholarship, an Assisted Place and a Bursary?
+What is the difference between a scholarship, an assisted place and a bursary?

 Bursaries are intended to enable gifted children to attend the school even if their parents cannot afford the full school fees.
 Bursaries are available to those who are successful in our entrance examination and interview, and assistance is not guaranteed if a place is offered.
 We attempt to help as many families as possible, but funds are limited: awards will therefore be based on the child’s performance in the entrance examination and the degree of assistance required.
 The level of fee remission will be determined on a sliding scale which will offer up to 100% reduction in fees.
 Assistance towards the cost of school uniform, school meals and travel costs may also be available in cases of particular need.